dyle71/hcs-cmake/rpm-package.cmake.md

-# deb-package.cmake
+# rpm-package.cmake

-Instructs CMake to include `package` target which builds a Debian package `.deb`.
-Ideally the building machine and the target system are identical, i.e. using an Ubuntu 20.04 LTS to build a package for Ubuntu 20.04.
+Instructs CMake to include `package` target which builds a Debian package `.rpm`.
+Ideally the building machine and the target system are identical, i.e. using an Fedora 32 to build a package for Fedora 32.
 Cross-systems build are possible though.

 ## Synopsis

 In your `CMakeLists.txt` state
 ```
-set(PACKAGE_DEB_CONTROL_DIR "path-to-control-files")
+set(PACKAGE_RPM_CONTROL_DIR "path-to-control-files")
-include(deb-package.cmake)
+include(rpm-package.cmake)
 include(CPack)
 ```